 Maëva Changeur, graphic designer by training, supports her commitments and activities in educational structures or artistic projects in France and abroad.
 She was the first volunteer in civic service mission engaged for the "Museum of Ipotêtu" project from 2017 to 2018.
 She carried out the "Museum of Ipotêtu" project with the pupils within the Pierre Emmanuel college and participated in the organization and the realization of the workshops with the artists.

 A graphic designer by training, Marina Bianchi is now continuing her career as a graphic designer.
 She was the second volunteer in civic service mission hired for the "Museum of Ipotêtu" project in 2019.
 She actively contributed to the 3D modeling of the museum with Sébastien Garciaz, developer of the project.

-Artist.
-Born in 1984 in Taiwan.
-Lives and works between Châteauroux and Taipei.
+Taiwanese artist, born in 1984.
+Lives and works in Châteauroux and Taipei.

 My artistic work revolves around the question of sound, its perception and its propagation.
 This can take the form of concerts, performances, phonography, radio plays or sound installations, various activities but which are linked by the thread of sound experimentation and listening.
 Through my sound installations, I intend to test the sound in a context where listening can be deployed in depth and where the listener's perception is intimately linked to the space in which he evolves.